napari/napari/docs/explanations/performance.md

 **Responsive**
 * Two cases:
-  * The full operation happens right away
+  * The full operation happens right away.
   * The interface clearly indicates the input was received and the operation was started.
 * The UI should never seem dead, the user should never be left wondering if napari has crashed.
-* For click or keypress events the ideal response is 100ms.
+* For click or keypress events the **ideal response is 100ms**.
-* For drag events or animations the ideal refresh is 60Hz which is 16.7ms per frame.
+* For drag events or animations the **ideal refresh is 60Hz** which is 16.7ms per frame.

 **Interruptible**